WPP plc: History

 In June 2012, WPP agreed to acquire the digital advertising agency AKQA for US$540 million.
 In November 2015, WPP agreed to acquire a majority stake in Essence, a global digital agency.

 In November 2016, WPP announced it will be acquiring PEP, LLC, a project management and procurement company that oversees shopper marketing promotions for clients, in the US.

 Many of WPP's constituent agencies use Microsoft Windows, and the organisation was among those hit by the 2017 cyberattacks on Ukraine, with some staff's computer access limited to webmail only as much as ten days later.

 WPP merged Burson-Marsteller with Cohn & Wolfe to become BCW (Burson Cohn & Wolfe) in February 2018.

 In April 2018, Martin Sorrell retired after 33 years, following allegations of personal misconduct and misuse of company assets.
 Sorrell has denied the allegations.
 Chairman Roberto Quarta was temporarily named executive chairman.
-In September 2018, Mark Read, who was global CEO of Wunderman, was named CEO.
+In September 2018, Mark Read, who was the global CEO of Wunderman, was named CEO.

 In the late 2010s, the advertising industry faced significant challenges.
-Changes in the industry landscape included financial pressure on global clients, in particular fast-moving consumer goods clients, companies taking work in-house, ability to directly advertise on tech platforms, and competition with consultancies.
+Changes in the industry landscape included financial pressure on global clients, in particular fast-moving consumer goods clients, companies taking work in-house, the ability to directly advertise on tech platforms, and competition with consultancies.
 While WPP had previously outperformed other companies in the industry, its growth slowed starting in 2017 and its market value dropped in 2018.
 Critics said WPP needed to become "nimbler" and "leaner".
 At the time, many WPP agencies operated mostly independently and competed for accounts.
 In late 2018, Read said the company had grown "unwieldy with too much duplication".
 He instituted a plan to reposition WPP as a "creative transformation company" and make its offer simpler.
 Read emphasized the importance of technology and also merged several WPP agencies: J. Walter Thompson merged with Wunderman to create Wunderman Thompson and Y&R merged with VML to create VMLY&R. Within Read's first year as CEO, he trimmed WPP by selling more than 30 subsidiaries, including a majority stake in Kantar.
 By selling a majority stake of Kantar to Bain Capital, WPP is believed to have generated $3.1 billion to help pay down debt.
 Read also sold the original Wire and Plastic Products company that Sorrell had purchased to create his business empire.

-The sale of 60% of Kantar was completed in December 2019. $1.9bn was used to reduce WPP's debt, and $1.2bn was returned to shareholders.
+The sale of 60% of the shares in Kantar was completed in December 2019. $1.9bn was used to reduce WPP's debt, and $1.2bn was returned to shareholders.

 In July 2022, WPP acquired Corebiz, a Latin American ecommerce agency, for an undisclosed amount.